 Thus, by abstracting the complexities of model deployment, integration, and optimization, Qwak brings agility and high velocity to all ML initiatives designed to transform business, innovate, and create a competitive advantage.

-If you’re still sceptical or want to know more, why not book a demo which is catered specifically for your needs?
+If you’re still skeptical or want to know more, why not book a demo catered specifically for your needs?

 AWS Feature Store now provides support for Geospatial data such as satellite imagery, location-based data, maps, etc. This includes several use cases: